 Generally, you can use very short words for contrast, addition, and reason.
 And, but and so are the most common.
 But be careful of your comma use with but.

-However, notwithstanding, although and moreover are definitely words you should avoid using except in a covering letter for a job application.
+However, notwithstanding, although and moreover are definitely words you should avoid using except in a cover letter for a job application.